- South Africa

 Upon arrival at Victoria Falls International Airport (VFA) you will be met by a volunteer coordinator and transferred to the project.
 This transfer is only around ten minutes.
 The airport is serviced by flights from Johannesburg, Bulawayo, Windhoek and Harare.

-Depending on your nationality, and duration, you may be required to obtain a visa.
-Visas are obtainable from the embassy before travel or upon arrival from the immigration officers at the airport, and you will need to pay cash for the visa in USD – currently $55.00 for most European and US citizens, $70 for Canadian citizens and $70 for UK and Irish citizens.
-It is the responsibility of the traveller to ensure that you obtain all necessary visas.
-Please click here for more information.
+ALL volunteers are required to get a "Business visa" in order to join this project.
+These visas are obtainable from the embassy before travel or upon arrival from the immigration officers at the airport, and you will need to pay cash for the visa in USD – currently $55.00 for most European and US citizens, $70 for Canadian citizens and $70 for UK and Irish citizens.
+It is the responsibility of the traveller to ensure that you obtain the right visa.

 Volunteers are accommodated in a purpose-built volunteer facility at the Stanley & Livingstone Private Game Reserve.
 Each participant is allocated their own room with bathrooms shared between two to three volunteers.
 All rooms have both South African and UK style plugs where you will be able to charge all of your equipment.